danfuzz/samizdat/doc/language-guide/02-data.md

   under "Derived types."

   There is a one-to-one correspondence between a value and a transparent derived type with that value as its name.
-As such, Samizdat does not expose transparent derived types directly.
-These are represented as the name of the type.
-That is, `typeOf(value)` is not actually a `Type` in these cases.

-* TODO: The type of a data value explicitly created using a type is that type.
-  In the language, the only way to do this is with an opaque derived type.
-  Such types are created with both a name and a secret.
-The same secret must be used both the create values of the type as well as access the data payload of values of the type.
+* TODO: The third kind of type is an "opaque derived" type.
+These have a name and secret.
+The secret is used to prevent creation of values of the type beyond the scope of the type's trusted implementation.

 #### Value